Spring Fever (1927 film): Plot

 The next day, Jack sets a record with the golf tournament.
 While giving his victory speech, he notices his father, who came there to tell his son how proud he is of him.
 Jack realizes his club membership is almost over and swears he will marry a rich girl, which would make him allowed to stay at the club.
 He decides to propose to Allie, but she informs him her father has just lost all of his money.
 She admits she now has to marry a wealthy man to keep her social position.

-They are interrupted by Martha Lomsdom (Eileen Percy), who invites them to a party.
+They are interrupted by Martha Lomsdom, who invites them to a party.
 On their way, Jack sees Allie is flirting with Johnson, so he does the same with the wealthy Martha.
 At the party, Johnson announces he and Allie are engaged.
 Jack is devastated, but Martha sees an opportunity in luring him.
 Her beau confronts her, but she responds she is willing to leave him for Jack.
 Jack now admits he is not the person to marry for money.
 When he meets up with Allie to say goodbye, he realizes he can't live without her and tells her he loves her.

 Allie admits she loves him too, but reminds him she is already engaged to Johnson.
 They decide to run off and marry.
 Allie tells her dad Jack is a millionaire shipping man.
 Jack is afraid to tell her the truth about his income.
 But when he does, she throws him out.
 Her family tells her it's a good riddance and she should get an annulment.
 Allie however refuses, stating he is her husband.
 In the final scene, Jack becomes rich with winning a golf tournament and is reunited with Allie.